Hi! Welcome to The Subversive Table!

 I love Korean food.

-Korean food is the way I connect to my culture.
+Korean food is how I connect to my culture.
 I cook Korean food when I need comfort.
 I also cook Korean food to remember who I am and where I come from.

 My goal is to create simple Korean recipes that anyone can cook at home.
 Yes, you can cook Korean food!

-Some people call this fusion food, others call it Asian riffs on a classic.
-Either way, I think you’ll find these recipes delicious and tasty.
+Some people call this fusion food; others call it Asian riffs.
+I like to call it Food from the Asian Diaspora.
+Or Third Culture Food.
+At any rate, I think you’ll find these recipes delicious and tasty.
+They represent the global reality of our world today.

 Let’s stay connected!